If you’d like to order a garment, just drop me a line with your wishes. We’ll start with an

 clothes you like colours you love.
 This way I will learn your preferences and style.

-using it for your first order, I will store your mannequin for future orders.
+After using it for your first order, I can use your mannequin for future orders.

 Then I take some time thinking about the design that will fit you perfectly.
 I start each project with an iteration of ideas, which evolves progressively from a few lines to a first sketch.
 I draw fashion sketches using pencils, liners and markers.
 You will receive this drawing of a unique design I had in mind for you personally.